cezarpauna/TestRepoCreation/README.md

-# Local Coffee Shop App
+# Local Coffee Shop

-This is a simple React application for a local coffee shop.
-It showcases the menu items and provides a welcoming message to visitors.

-## Features
-- Stylish user interface
-- Responsive design
+Welcome to our Local Coffee Shop!
+We serve the best coffee in town.

-## Menu
+## Our Menu
 - Espresso
 - Latte
 - Cappuccino